jrepan/calendar/README.md

 ## Overview

-A web-based calendar application that stored the events in memory.
+A web-based calendar application.
 Supports iCal export and import.

 This started as an experiment into AI-generated code, but to make it more realistic, I chose a project that I would actually use myself day to day and indeed I do.
 All features were added by AI, but I needed to adjust the code afterwards.